Enrollment and waitlist data for current and upcoming courses refresh every 10 minutes; all other information as of 6:00 AM.

 Honors Course

 Philosophers of religion have engaged in extensive analysis and debate regarding the rational coherence of central Christian doctrines.
 While philosophical critics of the faith have argued that various Christian doctrines are impossible or contradictory, philosophical defenders of the faith have maintained, on the contrary, that such doctrines can withstand rational scrutiny, employing the resources of philosophy to show how.
 This course will consider some of these discussions, focusing on such doctrines as the Doctrine of Creation; the Incarnation; the Trinity; the Eucharist; the Atonement; Providence, Grace, and Free Will; and the classical divine attributes (e.g. divine simplicity, immutability, and eternity).
-Prerequisite: PHIL 110 or PHIL 115.
+Prerequisite: PHIL 110 or PHIL 115; and Honors.

 4 Credits